-The water pump switch is located on the water/holding tank monitor panel (See Section 8).
-If your vehicle is not equipped with a monitor panel, the switch will be located on a lower cabinet, the panel below a bed, or on the wardrobe wall panel, depending upon model.
+The water pump switch is located on the systems monitor panel (See Section 8).
 While the switch is in the "ON" position, the pump will automatically supply water pressure as it is needed.
 It is recommended that the pump switch be turned off whenever you are away from the vehicle or not using the water system.
 A slow leak in a faucet could drain the water system and discharge the coach battery.